Oud Leuven: #35 Pedagogie Het Varken

 What's so special about this place?

-The Pedagogie Het Varken was one of the four colleges within the Faculty of Arts.
+The Pedagogie Het Varken (School of the Hog) was one of the four schools within the Faculty of Arts.
 Students had to live and study there, where they received the exact same education as in the other three colleges.
 The arts were considered a foundation course, after which students can move on to higher courses such as theology or ecclesiastical law.
 So strictly speaking, this was a Paedagogium not a Collegium.

-The other three pedagogies were: Pedagogie de Lelie (the Lily), Pedagogie de Valk (the Falcon) and Pedagogie De Burcht (the Castle).
+The other three pedagogies were: Pedagogie de Lelie (School of the Lily), Pedagogie de Valk (School of the Falcon) and Pedagogie De Burcht (School of the Castle).

 The motto of the Pedagogie Het Varken was “Porcus alit doctos“, meaning “The pig feeds the scholars“.